nbgrp/singlea/docs/bundles/singlea.md

-In addition to the ability to restrict access to the registration route (controller) by the request sender IP address (or subnet), SingleA make it possible to use Registration Tickets — strings that should be passed via an HTTP header and verified by the service that implements `SingleA\Bundles\Singlea\Service\Client\RegistrationTicketManagerInterface`.
+In addition to the ability to restrict access to the registration route (controller) by the request sender IP address (or subnet), SingleA make it possible to use Registration Tickets — strings that should be passed via an HTTP header and verified by the service that implements the `SingleA\Bundles\Singlea\Service\Client\RegistrationTicketManagerInterface`.

-The `is_valid_registration_ticket` expression language function, as any other, can be used together with other functions via `or`/`and` logical operations.
-For example, to restrict registration request by an IP address/subnet **or** registration ticket, you can use the following expression:
+The `is_valid_registration_ticket()` expression language function, as any other, can be used together with other functions using logical operations `or`/`and`.
+For example, to restrict a registration request by an IP address/subnet **or** registration ticket, you can use the following
+expression:

 ```
 is_valid_registration_ip() or is_valid_registration_ticket()